montimaj/HydroMST/README.md

 # HydroMST
 Source codes used in the Hydrology Remote Sensing Group at GGPE, Missouri S&amp;T

-For the data, see the "Codes" folder on the shared Google drive.
+The required datasets are in the Time_Series_Data folder.

 Anaconda3 environment is required for successfully running the codes.